axeluhl/sailing-analytics/wiki/racecommittee-app-user.md

 3. **1 minute** before start the one minute warning is set.
 The preparatory flag is removed.
 4. **At start** the class flag is removed.

-For the RRS26 racing procedure you are able to signal individual recalls by default.
+Using the default configuration for the RRS26 racing procedure you are able to signal individual recalls (expect when you've chosen Black as the preparatory signal).

 ### Gate Start